otaviojava/jcassandra-book/08-java-spring.md

-# Criando um aplicativo com Java e Spring
+# Creating an application with Java and Spring

-O Spring framework é um projeto open source cujo objetivo é facilitar o desenvolvimento Java e hoje se tornou umas das ferramentas mais populares em todo o mundo.
-A sua história se colide muito com a do Java EE uma vez que ele nasceu para preencher a lacuna que o Java EE não conseguia, além de simplificar diversos pontos, como a parte de segurança.
-No seu começo, ele era apenas um framework de injeção de dependência, porém, atualmente ele tem diversos subprojetos, dentre os quais podemos citar:
+The Spring framework is an open source project whose objective is to facilitate Java development and today it has become one of the most popular tools worldwide.
+Its history clashes a lot with that of Java EE since it was born to fill the gap that Java EE could not, besides simplifying several points, such as the security part.
+In its beginning it was just a dependency injection framework, however, it currently has several subprojects, among which we can mention:

 * Spring Batch
 * Spring Boot